Dr. Bryan Carrillo’s The Principles of Calculus Website

 Answers

-1. Show \(a_{n+1}-a_n>0\).
-Calculate \(a_{n+1}-a_{n}\). \(a_{n+1}-a_{n}=\frac{2}{(n+2)(n+3)}.\)
+1. Show \(a_{n+1}-a_n>0\) by calculating \(a_{n+1}-a_{n}\).
+The difference is \(a_{n+1}-a_{n}=\frac{2}{(n+2)(n+3)}.\)

-2. Show \(a_{n+1}-a_n>0\).
-Calculate \(a_{n+1}-a_{n}\). \(a_{n+1}-a_{n}=\frac{5}{(2n+1)(2n+3)}.\)
+2. Show \(a_{n+1}-a_n>0\) by calculating \(a_{n+1}-a_{n}\).
+The difference is \(a_{n+1}-a_{n}=\frac{5}{(2n+1)(2n+3)}.\)

-1. Show \(a_{n}-a_{n+1}>0\).
-Calculate \(a_{n}-a_{n+1}\). \(a_{n}-a_{n+1}=\frac{2}{(n+1)(n+2)}.\)
+1. Show \(a_{n}-a_{n+1}>0\) by calculating \(a_{n}-a_{n+1}\).
+The difference is \(a_{n}-a_{n+1}=\frac{2}{(n+1)(n+2)}.\)

-2. Show \(a_{n}-a_{n+1}>0\).
-Calculate \(a_{n}-a_{n+1}\). \(a_{n}-a_{n+1}=\frac{4}{(5n+1)(5n+6)}.\)
+2. Show \(a_{n}-a_{n+1}>0\) by calculating \(a_{n}-a_{n+1}\).
+The difference is \(a_{n}-a_{n+1}=\frac{4}{(5n+1)(5n+6)}.\)

-1. Answers may vary
+3. Answers may vary,

 1. \(a_n=2-\frac{1}{n}\)